Alfo5123/Tunnel/README.md

 ## Improvements
 - [x] Measure episodic entropy of wasp.
-- [ ] Include a health-bar for number of left honey points.
-- [ ] Develop an adaptive mechanism for level generation of obstacles based on gameplay.
+- [x] Develop an adaptive mechanism for level generation of obstacles based on gameplay.
 - [x] Keep a counter for the cumulative score.
 - [x] Allow objects to accelerate (specially at the end of the level).
 - [x] The only controls available are `up` and `down`.
 - [ ] Experiment with different obstacle geometries (rounded ones would be easier, perhaps).
-- [ ] Play with light conditions (the closer we are to lightsource the slower we move).
 - [x] Add addictive musical background.
 - [ ] Display simple instructions.

+## Acknowledgements
+Special thanks to [Sushanti Prabhu](https://github.com/sushanti) and [Gerson Lazaro](https://github.com/GersonLazaro) for their ideas and technical contributions.

 ## Licenses
 Audio: [Omniworld](https://soundcloud.com/djviofficial/djvi-omniworld-1) by DJVI / [CC BY](https://creativecommons.org/licenses/by-nc-sa/3.0/)